jplusplus/jquest-blog/_posts/2017-01-18-one-semester-of-jquest.md

 ![Data points collected and entered by students since September 1st, 2016.](../images/first_semester_6.png)

-<small>Data points collected and entered by students since September 1st, 2016.</small>
+<span style="font-size: 0.6em; font-weight:bold">Data points collected and entered by students since September 1st, 2016.</span>

 The amount of work is unevenly spread between students.
 A minority of users did most of the work, as was expected.
 Our benchmark was that at least 5% of students carry out more than 100 tasks.
 In fact, more than 15% passed this milestone (see distribution below).